 Unique in this market is the Cheetah's optional radar detector and laser jammer wireless interface modules.
 When linked to a high-end radar detector or laser jammer, a module communicates wirelessly between it and the GPSmirror.
 The mirror delivers their audible/visual alerts (radar band ID and laser) and depicts signal strength via beep frequency.
 (The modules also work with the Cheetah C100 red light camera detector.)

-If an OEM system includes laser jammers (Escort Passport ZR4, Passport ZR3), a visual indicator verifies when they are transmitting.
+If an OEM system includes laser jammers a visual indicator verifies when they are transmitting.
 For radar/laser detectors without jammers, a Radar Detector Interface Kit ($109) will suffice.
 To link a Valentine One radar/laser detector to a popular laser jamming system, a second module, the Laser Interface Kit ($119), is required.
 A keyfob transmitter remotely controls power to the jammer, a nice design touch.

-The current list of models compatible with the wireless system includes the Valentine One, Escort Passport 8500 X50, Escort Passport SR7, Escort Passport SRX; BEL (Beltronics) STi Driver, BEL (Beltronics) RX 65, BEL (Beltronics) RX 75.
+The current list of models compatible with the wireless system includes the Valentine One, Escort Passport 8500 X50, Escort Redline, BEL (Beltronics) STi Magnum, and the BEL (Beltronics) Pro 500.

 Aside from eliminating blind spots, Cheetah touts the GPSmirror's wide-angle design as optimal for rear-seat child-monitoring duty and I'd have to agree.
-The driver can see nearly every square inch of the interior aft of the B-post—plus a generous amount of scenery on both sides of the vehicle—and I guarantee that nothing much bigger than a well-fed gerbil can approach unseen from the six o'clock.
+The driver can see nearly every square inch of the interior aft of the B-post—plus a generous amount of scenery on both sides of the vehicle—and nothing much bigger than a well-fed gerbil will approach unseen from the six o'clock position.

 The mirror is coated to reduce headlight glare at night.
 But it doesn't seem to do its job notably better than nearly every OEM auto-dimming mirror I've seen, most of which are junk.
-The Cheetah GPSmirror's convex design reflects more light than I'd prefer and for drivers who check their rearview mirror every three to five seconds, it's distracting.
+The Cheetah GPSmirror's convex design reflects more light than I'd prefer and for drivers who check their rearview mirror every three to five seconds, it can be distracting.